 The treatment for excess overjet must consider several factors in addition to identifying the original etiology that caused the problem.
 It is also important to realize that in many patients the excess overjet actually presents as a deep overbite from over-eruption of the anterior teeth with minimal overjet.

-Orthodontics: In some patients the excess overjet is not from a skeletal problem or missing teeth, but rather mal-aligned or mal-positioned anterior teeth.
-In these patients orthodontics alone is the ideal choice.
+In some patients, the excess overjet is not from a skeletal problem or missing teeth, but rather mal-aligned or mal-positioned anterior teeth.
+In these patients, orthodontics alone is the ideal choice.

 Orthodontics and selective extraction: A frequent option for the correction of excess overjet is to shorten the maxillary arch by removing the maxillary first premolars and retracting the maxillary anterior teeth.
 This can be used when the patient has a mandibular deficiency or when the patient has a short mandibular arch from missing mandibular teeth.

-This approach has several potential negative consequences including, creating an unattractive facial profile and smile from the maxillary anterior retraction, or the inability to create an acceptable anterior occlusal relationship depending upon the patients skeletal relationship.
+This approach has several potential negative consequences including the creation of an unattractive facial profile and smile from the maxillary anterior retraction or the inability to create an acceptable anterior occlusal relationship (depending upon the patient's skeletal relationship).
 Having said that, for many patients, especially those whose facial profile would have benefitted from premolar extraction, this option can be a very good choice.

 Even though the therapies above are ideal, many patients are unwilling to go through having braces and surgery.